cdl-geneseo/geneseo-dictionary/P/Peasant.md

 # Peasant

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Peasant

 Created by  Unknown User (dma7) on Apr 26, 2015

 (n.)
 Somebody who is of a low social status, often used in a joking manner. &quot;Bow down, peasants!&quot; (Anderson, N-R, 2015).